 If you want to make a backup manually at any time, this is easy to do by connecting your android device to a computer via USB cable and then copying the files directly to your hard drive.
 Remember that a few minutes to back-up now can save hours of headaches later!

 Video Recovery Android - Frequently Asked Questions

-1Can I get back a video I’ve deleted from my Android Phone Free?
+1Can I get back old video I’ve recently deleted from my Android Phone Free?

 Most of the time, you actually can retrieve a video that has been deleted from your Android device free.
 The first place to check is the “Recently Deleted” folder on your phone.
 If this is unsuccessful or not possible, you will need to use a specialized application to recover the data.
 We recommend you try D-Back Android.

-2Where are deleted video files on my Android Phone Gallery?
+2Where are the old deleted video files on my Android Phone Gallery?

 When you first select to delete a video.
 By default, your device will move the file to a hidden folder called “Recently Deleted” for 30 days.
 The sector they occupied will be marked as empty and allows new data to be written in.
 After 30 days, the file will be automatically removed from your device.

 3What Should I do if I’ve lost my Video Files on Android Phone Internal Memory?